CPPUserGroups/Germany-Cologne/2025-04-29 Meeting C++ User Group.md

 Thank you very much to the speakers and to all the attendies.

-## ... held a great talk about std::accumulate ...
+# Talks

+## Nikolai Kutiavin: std::accumulate: Use-Case and Alternatives

-You can find his talk here ...
+You can find his great talk here ...

-## Thorsten Wendt held a talk about a quirk on std::condition_variables
+## Thorsten Wendt: A Practical and Unexpected Problem Concerning Condition Variables

 * Title: A Practical and Unexpected Problem Concerning Condition Variables
 * Link: [https://github.com/CPPUserGroups/Germany-Cologne.git/2025-04-29-condition-variable-by-Thorsten-Wendt.pdf]

-## Andreas Maniotis provides a great overview about "Strucutred Concurrency"
+## Andreas Maniotis: A Gentle Introduction to Structured Concurrency